AccelAI/AI-Workshop-Installation-Guides/AI-Local/step_by_step_Windows_install.md

 'Hello, TensorFlow!'
 ```
 (Note: If you get a warning of the type `C:\Users\Mark\Anaconda3\lib\site-packages\h5py\__init__.py:34: FutureWarning: Conversion of the second argument of issubdtype from 'float' to 'np.floating' is deprecated.
 In future, it will be treated as 'np.float64 == np.dtype(float).type'. from ._conv import register_converters as _register_converters` you may ignore that.)

+## Cloning the Repository

+Congratulations on making it this far!
+You've installed everything you need for deep learning with TensorFlow and you're Anaconda environment is set up and working.
+Your next step is to clone the AccelAI Github repository to your local machine.
+Since these instructions are *not* using Docker, or any other virtual machine, we'll be cloning the Github repository to a local directory.

+1. Inside the Anaconda Prompt, navigate to the directory where you wish to clone the repository, like `C:\Users\Mark\Documents\GitHub`.
+(Note: `cd /` will take you to the home directory, `cd ..` will take you up one leverl, `dir` will list all of the files and folders in your current directory and `cd` followed by the folder name will take you into the directory. `cd c:\Users\Mark\Documents\GitHub` will take you directly to that directory, assuming the path is correct.
+You'll probably have to replace `Mark` with your own user name.)

+2. Once you're in the desired directory, enter `git clone https://github.com/AccelAI/Image-Classification-TensorFlow.git`.
+The repository is almost 500MB so it might take a few minutes to clone.

+## Open the Lab Instructions

+1. Switch into the directory where you have cloned the Github repository.
+If you'll followed the instructions above, `cd Image-Classification-TensorFlow` will probably get you then.

+2. Inside the Anaconda Prompt, if you're not in your TensorFlow environment (the prompt will start with something like `(tensorflow) c:\...`), enter `activate tensorflow`.
+(Note: See above if you have questions.)

+3. Enter `jupyter notebook` to launch the Jupyter notebook, which should automatically open a tab in your default browser.
+(Note: If it seems like you're not in the directory where you're supposed to be, close the tab and terminate Jupyter notebook in the Anaconda Prompt by typing Ctrl-C twice.
+Enter `jupyter notebook --generate-config` in the Anaconda Prompt and selected "y" when prompted.
+Try `jupyter notebook` again and it should work.)

+4. In your browser, click "notebooks" and then "TensorFlow_for_Poets_Codelab.ipynb".
+This should open a new tab where you'll continue to follow the instructions.